 “As so much of modern work is now digital, it’s increasingly important that students learn how to be digital creators.”

 Blended learning has become the latest educational programme to make an impact in today’s classrooms.
-From schools to universities, it’s being used to bring the digital world and in-class teaching together – but what benefits does it offer staff and students, and can it work alongside traditional teaching methods?
+From schools to universities, it’s being used to bring the digital world and in-class teaching together – but what exactly is blended learning, and what are the benefits for staff and students?
+As we discuss the different blended learning models we asses how it can work alongside traditional teaching methods.

 Using a mix of traditional hands on teaching with the use of technology has many important benefits for students and teachers alike.